International Velvet (album)

 International Velvet is the second album by Welsh band Catatonia.
-It was the band's breakthrough, reaching number 1 in the UK Albums Chart, spawning two Top 10 singles, "Mulder and Scully" and "Road Rage", three other Top 40 singles, "I Am the Mob", "Game On" and "Strange Glue", and catapulted the band and lead singer Cerys Matthews into the spotlight.
+It was the band's breakthrough, reaching number one on the UK Albums Chart and spawning two top 10 singles, "Mulder and Scully" and "Road Rage", and three other top 40 singles, "I Am the Mob", "Game On" and "Strange Glue", as well as catapulting the band and lead singer Cerys Matthews into the spotlight.
 Album sales reached 900,000, as it became one of the biggest selling albums of 1998 in the United Kingdom.
 The album was also nominated for the Mercury Music Prize.

 Background

-Catatonia were originally formed in 1992 with Mark Roberts and singer Cerys Matthews being part of the band that released the critically acclaimed EP "For Tinkerbell" in 1993.
+Catatonia were originally formed in 1992, with guitarist Mark Roberts and singer Cerys Matthews being part of the band that released the critically acclaimed EP For Tinkerbell in 1993.
 Drummer Aled Richards and guitarist Owen Powell joined prior to the release of their first album Way Beyond Blue and the line-up remained the same for International Velvet.
 Warner Bros.
 Records had intended to release "Lost Cat" from Way Beyond Blue in the United States in 1996, but due to problems at the record label the band had never released anything in the US until International Velvet.